 My partner Cher and I had been together for almost a decade at the time.
 I would never have signed that trust if I had known about Cher’s exclusion from it.
 We have consulted professionals in the legal community who see this phrasing as egregious and it could be read as homophobic.
 Yet, Tom Bulleit has been using its existence to say we are well taken care of and he supports our alternative lifestyle.
 I can do the math and my contribution to this family is much greater than 2%.
 Most women these days at least get 80 cents on the dollar.

 I earned this money.
 It is mine to invest or spend as I see fit; into my wife’s & my future security and in support of our political interests which are vastly different from my parents.
 But what really makes this hurtful to me is that the family royalty benefitted from my silence about my sexual harassment.
 My father was complicit in encouraging me to keep quiet about an incident that happened to me at an event as I was leaving the venue.
 I was thrown into multiple pieces of furniture, pinned to the ground, bitten in the face until my skin was broken and bruised, while someone shouted “take photos for Tom Bulleit.”
 My silence has made the Bulleit family rich as per their royalty payments almost doubling the year after the incident and continuing to grow exponentially year after year because I kept my mouth shut.

-For more of my story see my Facebook page. #bulleit #bulleitrye #bulleitbourbon #diageo #tombulleit #thomasbulleit #istandwithhollis
+For more of my story see my Facebook page.
+If you scroll back far enough you will see the situation play out in "order" in 2019.
+I've become less angry, sarcastic, and verbose over the following years. #bulleit #bulleitrye #bulleitbourbon #diageo #tombulleit #thomasbulleit #istandwithhollis